AdirAkhavan/my-server/README.md

 The HTTPRequest and RequestHandler classes operate in coordination to process incoming requests effectively, allowing for extensibility and adaptability to different use cases.
 Overall, this design prioritizes simplicity and maintainability for a robust multi-threaded web server implementation.

+## Running the Server

+To run the server, follow these steps:

+Step 1: Navigate to the Source Directory.
+Open your terminal and navigate to the source directory of the project using the cd command:

+cd path/to/the/project/src

+Step 2: Compile Java Files.
+Compile the Java files using the javac command:

+javac \*.java

+Step 3: Launch the Server.
+Execute the following command to start the server:

+java MyServer

 ## ConfigReader class:

 A class that enables reading and printing the properties from the config file.